top of page

 Summary:

 Doug Atkins, a first-round pick from the University of Tennessee in 1953, was a towering figure both literally and figuratively in the NFL.
 Standing at an imposing 6'8" and weighing 275 pounds, Atkins was a physical specimen who dominated the line of scrimmage during his remarkable 17-year career.
+His exceptional size, strength, and athleticism set him apart from his peers and made him a force to be reckoned with on the field.

 Known for his tremendous strength and agility, Atkins was virtually unblockable in his prime.
 His ability to shed blockers and disrupt plays in the backfield made him a constant threat to opposing offenses.
-Atkins's dominance was not limited to pass-rush situations, as he was equally adept at stuffing the run and controlling the line of scrimmage.
+Atkins' dominance was not limited to pass-rush situations, as he was equally adept at stuffing the run and controlling the line of scrimmage.

-Defensive End John Abraham of the Atlanta Falcons | Photo by Associated Press
+Defensive End John Abraham of the Atlanta Falcons | Photo by Grant Halverson

 23. John Abraham